Suyemoto Dies an Opportune Death Leaving Guidance

 As the son delivered these words of valour, the father cast a long glance at his son’s face and sighed.

 “You spoke excellently, Yoshizane.
-However, I say this: Had I asked you to shave your head and put on a cassock, your father’s advice should be deemed unreasonable.
+Even so.
+Had I asked you to shave your head and put on a cassock, your father’s advice should be deemed unreasonable.
 A good child shall not refuse his father’s wish of re-establishing the clan.

 Listen to reason.
 Would you regard just any death a Samurai-like conduct?
 If you would, all your education had been useless.
 I have said enough.
 If you still cannot agree, you are no son of mine, nor I your father,” poured out the father.

 “Let no time be lost.”

 He signalled to Sugikura Kisonosuke Ujimoto and Horiuchi Krando Sadayuki, the two lieutenants from the families serving the Satomi for generations, who had previously been instructed on his plans.
 At this, they rose in unison, and as soon as they said,

 “Here we are to escort you, sir, this way,”